CrisMorinaga/Tic-Tac-Toe/README.md

                       circle_group.add(circle)
       ```

-* Second: Win, lose, or draw logic:
+* Second: Win, lose, or draw logic
   - Once the coordinate system is created and the used_positions array starts to become populated by coordinates, we need a way to check if the player using X or the player using Circles won.
 For this purpose, and knowing that a player needs to have made at least 3 movements to win, the check_winning_condition function is created.
     ```Python
     circle_group = pygame.sprite.Group()